tarantool/doc/doc/reference/reference_sql/sql_statements_and_clauses.rst

 |br|

 Every column has a data type:
-BOOLEAN or DOUBLE or INTEGER or NUMBER or SCALAR or STRING or UNSIGNED or UUID or VARBINARY.
+ANY or ARRAY or BOOLEAN or DECIMAL or DOUBLE or INTEGER or MAP or NUMBER or SCALAR or STRING or UNSIGNED or UUID or VARBINARY.
 The detailed description of data types is in the section :ref:`Operands <sql_operands>`.